quintel/documentation/docs/main/cost-methods.md

   -  Other intallations (synthetic kerosine, regasification of lng, and energy compressors for network gas)

 3. **Infrastructure**: CAPEX + OPEX of the energy infrastructure.
 Subgroups:
-  -  Gas network (natural gas and green gas)
+  -  Gas (includes gas network for natural gas and green gas and terminal costs for import of liquid natural gas)
-  -  Heat network
+  -  Heat (network costs)
-  -  Hydrogen network
+  -  Hydrogen carriers (includes hydrogen network and terminal costs for import of liquid hydrogen and LOHC)
-  -  Electricity network
+  -  Electricity (network costs)
+  -  Ammonia (terminal costs for import of ammonia)
+  -  Oil (terminal costs for import of diesel)

 4. **Storage and conversion:** Installation-related costs (CAPEX + OPEX).
 All G2P is associated with means of 'Energy production'.
 Subgroups:
   -  Power-to-power (p2p)